Invasive Plant

 About This Species

-Originally from Europe, Orange hawkweed can create dense mats that crowd out native plants.
+Orange hawkweed (Orange hawk bit, Fox-and-cubs) can create dense mats that crowd out native plants.
+It was an ornamental garden plant introduced from Europe.
 Hawkweeds spread quickly through above ground runners, horizontal roots, and seeds.
 Agriculture and recreational activities, wildlife, and wind can help the spread of hawkweeds.
 One plant can produce hundreds of seeds.
-It is considered a noxious weed in many parts of BC.
+Orange hawkweed is designated as a Regional Noxious Weed by the BC Weed Control Act, as well as a Management species by the BC Provincial Priority Invasive Species List.

 How to Identify